For Families — MyDailyCheck

 Set it up tonight.
 She'll get her first call tomorrow morning.

 It takes 3 minutes.
-Start with the free plan.
+Seven days free to try.